Gerunds vs. Infinitives — Modern Suspense

 A modern suspense story that models natural use of gerunds and infinitives.

 It started with a single buzz.
 Mara paused to read the screen: “Unusual login on your account.
 Tap to verify identity.”
 She remembered reading warnings about fake alerts, so she resisted clicking.
 Then the hallway lights flickered.
-Someone was waiting by the stairwell door—too still, too quiet.
+Someone was standing by the stairwell door—quiet and still.

 Mara hated walking past strangers at night, but she needed to leave for work.
 She pretended to search for her keys while listening for footsteps.
 The man checked his phone and whispered, “We recommend resetting your password now.”
 He wasn’t talking to her—but it sounded like her exact alert.